 As the days get longer and the weather gets warmer, many families head outdoors to enjoy the summer.
 Being outside is a great way to get exercise, destress, and spend time with family.
 Being outside also means that you should protect your skin from the sun’s harmful rays.
 Exposure to the sun is the most common cause of skin cancer, and anyone, no matter their skin tone, can get skin cancer.
 It’s important to prepare for sun protection every day, even if you aren’t planning on being outside for long.
 The sun can damage your skin in as little as 15 minutes, and one bad sunburn in childhood doubles the risk of skin cancer later in life.

 Fortunately, taking proactive sun protection steps, like wearing a hat, sitting in the shade, and always wearing sunscreen, can prevent most skin cancers.
 Sunscreen is a non-prescription drug intended to protect skin from harmful rays.
 You should not use DIY sunscreen or sun protection products that the FDA has not approved.
 Choosing the right sunscreen for your family is important.
-Our doctors have shared tips, recommendations and help you make sense of all the language on a sunscreen bottle.
+Our doctors have shared tips and recommendations to help you make sense of all the language on a sunscreen bottle.

 Broad-spectrum sunscreens provide sun protection from both UVA (aging) rays and UVB (burning) rays.
 All sunscreen products protect against UVB rays.
 Broad-spectrum sunscreen also protects against UVA rays (suntans).
 Broad-spectrum sunscreen can prevent: